bitcynth/whois-over-post/README.md

 WHOIS over Post (or snail mail) has an average response time of 2 weeks.

-Put a paper with the WHOIS query on it in an envelope with a return address and stamps (for the return).
+Put a paper with the WHOIS query on it in an envelope with a return address and 30 SEK (or 3 EUR) for the return.

 Address it to
 ```